Marta and Renata, Legal team

 You could inspire action: Ending your email with a well-positioned link or CTA could inspire your subscribers to click through and convert.

-Your email sign-off should resonate with your audience.
-It’s like the last note at the end of a concert that stays with you long after you leave the hall—so you want it to hit home!
+Your email sign-off should resonate with your audience, and stay with them even after they’ve read your email.
 Here are 10 practical tips for creating your email sign-off.

 Personal sign-offs make you much more human and relatable.
 You’re no longer a faceless organization: you’re a real person that your subscribers can connect with.